dustinpfister/blog_posts/_posts/js-call-object.md

 ## 1 - Call Object basics in javaScript

 In this section I will be going over a few basic examples of the javaScript call object, or activation object which might be a better way or referring to it.
 The reason why is because there seems to be some confusion when it comes to what the js call object is as when I search for it a lot comes up with the [call method of the function prototype](/2017/09/21/js-call-apply-and-bind/).
+The subject of the function call method is not to far off from the subject of the activation object, they both have to do with the inner value of things inside the body of a function.
+However the function call prototype method has more to do with setting the value of the this keyword inside a function, and not so much with any local variables defined inside the body of the function that are part of the function level variable scope of that function which is more what the activation or call object is all about.

 ### 1.1 - A basic example of the call object